Successful entrepreneurs say to do well in life, and you need to ‘do what you love’.

-The role is a lot more than looking good, with the gift of the gab, the agent must have in-depth knowledge of relevant legal contracts, localised sales data, and the real estate sales life cycle.
-Therefore if you’re considering a move into real estate be aware of the hard work required to deal with the steep learning curve.
+The role is a lot more than looking good.
+With the gift of the gab, the agent must have in-depth knowledge of relevant legal contracts, localized sales data, and the real estate sales life cycle.
+Therefore if you’re considering a move into real estate, be aware of the hard work required to deal with the steep learning curve.

 For example, you’ll learn more during your first year with on the job training and mentoring than you did during your entire time studying to become an agent.

 Make sure you get a mentor and learn from their experiences, including their mistakes.
 Here are a few tips from seasoned real estate agents on how to expedite your journey from rookie to high achieving salesperson.

 1. Learn the Local Area Inside Out

 While you may try and sell every property you come across, it’s often better to become a master of your local area.
 This means driving around, learning city areas that others may overlook, and even becoming familiar with neighborhoods and subdivisions.

 When you become a local expert, you’ll advance your career by:

 - Recommending ideal locations per the buyer’s needs

 If you know the local area better than anyone else and can recommend homes that you know people will love based on their preferences, you’ll sell homes faster.

 It’s easy to chase a sale, and when you follow this mindset, you’ll find that you start caring less about people and more about the money you’ll make.
 If you want to boost your sales and build a name for yourself, you’ll want to switch your mindset.